 - You have an extensive list of CSS rules and need to save them in separate files.

-- You want to apply some other condition besides the current page.
+- You want to apply a condition other than the current page.

-If you have similar problems when applying CSS to a specific page or post, using a PHP function would be better.
+If you encounter similar issues when applying CSS to a specific page or post, using a PHP function is better.

 But before we start, ensure you backup your WordPress website or create a child theme for this approach.
 We will be editing some delicate files on your website.
-So, any unnecessary changes might lead to further issues with your website.
+Any unnecessary changes could cause further issues with your website.

 If you need help, you can even create a child theme using one of the best child theme plugins for WordPress.